mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week2/README.md

 ## Choosing the learning rate

+Concretely, if you plot the cost for a number of iterations and notice that the costs sometimes goes up and sometimes goes down, you should take that as a clear sign that gradient descent is not working properly.
+This could mean that there's a bug in the code.
+Or sometimes it could mean that your learning rate is too large.

 > <img src="./images/w02-08-Choosing_the_learning_rate/img_2023-01-29_07-51-04.png">

+Try out gradient descents with each value of Alpha being roughly three times bigger than the previous value

 > <img src="./images/w02-08-Choosing_the_learning_rate/img_2023-01-29_07-51-15.png">

 ## Optional Lab: Feature scaling and learning rate

 ## Feature engineering

+You may have an intuition that the area of the land is more predictive of the price, than the frontage and depth as separate features.
+You might define a new feature, x_3, as x_1 times x_2.
+This new feature x_3 is equal to the area of the plot of land.

 > <img src="./images/w02-09-Feature_engineering/img_2023-01-29_07-51-50.png">